emacs-mirror/emacs/mps/manual/source/glossary/s.rst

         .. relevance::

-            The objects of a scalar data type are :term:`leaf objects
-            <leaf object>`.
-Scalar data types with bounded magnitude
-            can be represented compactly using :term:`value objects
+            The objects of a scalar data type are :term:`leaf objects`.
+Scalar data types with bounded magnitude can be represented compactly using :term:`value objects`.
-            <value object>`.

         .. historical::